Fermionic Matrix Product States and One-Dimensional Short-Range Entangled Phases with Anti-Unitary Symmetries: Examples

 The trivial phase is represented by the algebra $\CC$ with trivial actions of $p$ and $t$, as always.
 For the nontrivial phase, consider $A=\End(U)$, where $P$ and $T$ act on $U$ as Then the invariants can be recovered:

 According to the rule \eqref{stackinglaw}, stacking two copies of this phase results in the trivial phase: We find that fermionic SRE phases with symmetry $\ZZ_4^{FT}$ have a $\ZZ/2$ classification, in agreement with the condensed matter literature \cite{tenfold,periodic}.
-The nontrivial phase appears as a Majorana chain with dangling modes.
+The nontrivial phase appears as a Majorana chain with two dangling modes protected by the symmetry.